danwhitston/benefits-modeller/README.md

 The rules, expressed in the newly defined language, can be found at [./src/SAMPLE_BENEFIT_RULES.ben](./src/SAMPLE_BENEFIT_RULES.ben).

-The test cases, expressed in the newly defined language, can be found at [./src/tests.ben](./src/tests.ben).

 ### 3. Create a parser to parse the benefit rule language

-The parser generator ANTLR 4 was used to generate the language parser.
+The parser generator ANTLR4 was used to generate the language parser.

 The lexer and parser definition is in [./BENEFIT_LANGUAGE.g4](./BENEFIT_LANGUAGE.g4)